Jono-99/IPTPrelimAssessment2/Documentation/documentation.md

 # Documentation
 Note: Will be deleted once other documents have been seperated.

 Jonathan: I believe we just have the statement of intent to do.
+Going to bed now, will finish tomorrow.

 ## Requirement report (Jonathan is currently working on this)
 - In separate document